Devopcasting/Pandas-Excel-Comparision/README.md

 # Excel File Comparison Web App

 This is a web application built with FastAPI that allows users to compare the contents of two Excel files.
-It provides a user-friendly interface for uploading Excel files, selecting specific sheets, and visualizing the differences between them.

 ## Features